phoswald/sample-springboot/README.md

 # sample-springboot

-Experiments with Spring Boot, featuring:
+Experiments with Spring Boot and Docker, featuring:

 - Static web content
 - Dynamic web content using Spring MVC and Thymeleaf